fraterrisus/walkthroughs/dragon-wars/README.md

 **Weapon Choice:** I find thrown weapons to be pretty useless.
 They work like melee weapons with range, which is to say, you have to be in the front rank to use them.
 (I'm convinced this is a bug caused by an obscure 'greater-or-equal' instead of 'greater than' error.)
 However, most thrown weapons are single-use, so once you `(A)ttack`, you have no equipped weapon anymore, and you have to waste your next turn readying a `(N)ew` weapon.
 The Boomerang, at least, comes in a stack of 10 and does reasonable damage.
 The Trident has unlimited uses and comes back every time you throw it, but you find it around the same time as the Dragon's Teeth, which are better in just about every way.

 In the early game, missile weapons are kind of nice because you can get additional attacks from your back row, but managing an inventory full of arrows gets annoying fast.
 Most quivers don't do very much damage, although there's a bug you can exploit to get copies of the better ones.
 On the other hand, the Gatlin Bow / Magic Quiver combination is amazingly deadly; you'll likely do more damage with that combo than any melee weapon, all the way through the end of the game.
 My advice is to get bows for your back row as soon as possible (the Purgatory Arena, for example).
-Stop collecting arrows whenever you get sick of managing them, you find that your mages have better things to do, or you just have better things to do with the inventory slots.
+Stop collecting arrows whenever you get sick of managing them, you find that your mages have better things to do, or you just need to free up the inventory slots.
 But don't get rid of the bows; spellcasting also uses your AV, so keeping a high-AV weapon (Ruby Dagger +3, Magic Bow +4) around is still a good idea.

 Melee weapons with a ranged attack are incredibly useful.
 You don't have to do anything special to activate the ranged attack; simply `(A)ttack` a group of enemies that is more than 10' away (but hopefully closer than the maximum range of your melee weapon) and you will attack as normal.
 Note that some reach weapons do different damage at distance than they do at 10'; see the [weapon tables](things-and-stuff.md#weapons).
 I found that I often prioritized having 'reach' over a weapon that did more damage at 10'.
 You may have different preferences or combat styles.